NingNing-C/neurips19-graph-protein-design/README.md

 ## Use to extract V, E
 Use the file extractV_E.py by changing the filepath of the jsonl file to get the V, E

+## Generate jsonl files from pdb files
+Ues the generate_pdb.py in data folder

 ## Citation
 ```
 @inproceedings{ingraham2019generative,